 Yes.
-If you choose to stop receiving emails from Tacx, please follow the unsubscribe instructions within each email communication or send an email to firstname.lastname@example.org.
+If you choose to stop receiving emails from Tacx, please follow the unsubscribe instructions within each email communication or contact our support desk.
 Tacx will process your opt-out and you will receive an e-mail confirming that you have opted-out and that Tacx have stopped using/collecting your personal data as well as deleted it, if the personal data is no longer required by law.
 In addition, the confirmation email will provide instructions and a service list on how to further avoid providing Tacx with personal data in connection with any Products or Services that you may attempt to use or where applicable, still be permitted to use after you have opted-out.
 Tacx will not provide or share any mailing lists or other information about you to another company or service for promotional purposes.
 Any service related emails (to confirm a purchase, etc.) generally do not offer an option to unsubscribe as they are necessary to provide the service you requested.

 The rights of users